greganswer/mgit_go/README.md

 ## Code of Conduct

-Everyone interacting in this project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](/CODE_OF_CONDUCT.md).
+Everyone interacting in this project’s code bases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](/CODE_OF_CONDUCT.md).